williamcaamot/MicroservicesV2/readme.md

 # Google search
  - Email service accont:  pg3402@microservices-436410.iam.gserviceaccount.com
  - Unique ID service account: 108969935334828963980
  - Google custom search API key:  AIzaSyDjUBYwYTQ1vs143c3qO-Eiep8UVDt7dow

+- [ ] Want environment variables to be injected - send bogdan the .env in the exam delivery and explain how to run the project
+- [ ] Want a UI to test the load balancing, should have centrlized logging, this should be controlled as a feature flag, set in the env file.
+Explain this also in the readme file

 ## User stories and features
 - [X] As a user I want to be able to find relevant websites for a company with Google Search (Webscraper Service)